securitybunker/databunker.org/content/doc/start/_index.md

 ---
 ## Databunker intro

 Personal data leaks in 2021 happen every day.
-Databunker product was born to address exactly **data leak** problem via **SQL injection** and **fake database encryption** problem for personal and sensitive records.
-In addition, our solution if fully GDPR compliant.
+Databunker product was born to address exactly the **data leak** problem via **SQL injection** and **fake database encryption** problem for personal and sensitive records.
+In addition, our solution is fully GDPR compliant.

-Lets take a look as the data leaks.
+Let's take a look at the **data leaks**.
 Some require a sophisticated attack to gain shell access to the servers and then to the database.
-Some data leaks happen over the web using the SQL injections in the web apps.
+Some data leaks happen over the web using SQL injection vulnerabilities in the web apps.
-As a result of **SQL Injection attack**, your customer data can be dumped in cleartext and **personal data leaked**.
+As a result of an **SQL Injection attack**, your customer data can be dumped in cleartext and **personal data leaked**.

-Regarding database encryption, let's face it.
+Regarding **database encryption**, let's face the truth.
 Most of the solutions provide a **fake sense of security**.
 Data is encrypted on the storage or disk level.
 In case, your website has an SQL injection, the bad actor will get your **data in cleartext**.

 ### Solution with Databunker